charliey2/market-plus/docs/api/methods.md

 #### PromptProductPruchase
 {no-change}

+##### Parameters

 ??? note
-    PromptProductPurchase's third parameter 'equipIfPurchased' currently has no functionality and was most likely and oversight by Roblox.
+    PromptProductPurchase has a third parameter 'equipIfPurchased' which currently has no (known) functionality and was most likely and oversight by Roblox.

 | Parameter | Type | Required |
 | - | - | - |